markcheeky/torch-simple/README.md

 # torch-simple

-Simple things that makes working with torch more convenient
+Simple things that make working with torch more convenient

+Currently work-in-progress, not yet released as a package, expect breaking changes.

 ## features: